yoshida-lab/XenonPy/docs/source/features.rst

 -----------
-Preset data
+Data access
 -----------
-.. _Data-access:
+.. _data-access:

-XenonPy provides a simple platform to exchange data using a ``preset`` system.
+**Dataset** is a abstraction of local file system.
+Users can add their local dirs into this system then load data that under these dirs in a convenient way.

-First of all, XenonPy uses this system to provide some built-in data.
+XenonPy also uses this system to provide some built-in data.
 Currently, two sets of element-level property data are available out-of-the-box (``elements`` and ``elements_completed`` (imputed version of ``elements``)).
 These data were collected from `mendeleev`_, `pymatgen`_, `CRC Hand Book`_ and `Magpie`_.